alkaline-ml/pmdarima/doc/tips_and_tricks.rst

     x = x_lag - x[:-1]
     # x = [ 4.,  9., 18.]

+.. _enforcing_stationarity:

 Enforcing stationarity
 ----------------------

+The ``pyramid.arima.stationarity`` sub-module defines various tests of stationarity for testing a null hypothesis that an observable univariate time series is stationary around a deterministic trend (i.e. trend-stationary).

 A time series is stationary when its mean, variance and auto-correlation, etc., are constant over time.
 Many time-series methods may perform better when a time-series